Egypt: Life imprisonment for the acting Brotherhood guide

 The case includes 28 members of the group’s leaders, members of the “international organization” and members of the Palestinian “Hamas” movement and the Lebanese “Hezbollah”, led by Rashad Bayoumi, Mahmoud Ezzat, Muhammad Saad al-Katatni, Saad al-Hussaini, Muhammad Badi’, Muhammad al-Beltagy, Safwat Hegazy, Issam al-Arian and others.

-According to the investigations, the convicts “committed the murders of 32 prison security forces in Abu Zaabal prison, 14 prisoners of Wadi al-Natrun prison, and a prisoner of al-Marj prison, and smuggled about 20,000 prisoners from the three prisons mentioned, in addition to the kidnapping of 3 officers and a police officer among those charged.”
+According to the investigations, the convicts “committed the murders of 32 prison security forces in Abu Zaabal prison, 14 prisoners of Wadi al-Natrun prison, and a prisoner of al-Marj prison, and smuggled regarding 20,000 prisoners from the three prisons mentioned, in addition to the kidnapping of 3 officers and a police officer among those charged.”
 Protecting the borders and forcibly taking them to the Gaza Strip.”

 Security forces arrested Ezzat in August of last year, in an apartment in the Tagamoa area, east of Cairo.